will380/ai-collaboration-mcp-server/README.md

 npm install
 ```

-3. Create a `.env` file with your license key and Supabase credentials
+3. Create a `.env` file with your server configuration and license key
 4. Run the server:

 ```bash